 Values are the things that are important to us as individuals and as members of groups such as local clubs, youth groups, women's groups, sports clubs and volunteer groups.

 World Values Day challenges us to think about our most important values and to act on them.
-Our focus this year is on Values for Community.
+Our theme this year is Values for the Future.